 Perhaps surprisingly, artificial disc replacement surgery costs less than disc fusion.
 This is surprising because artificial disc replacement preserves spinal motion and spinal fusion does not.
 Nevertheless, spinal fusion is generally 30% more expensive on average than artificial disc replacement surgery.
 The higher cost of spinal fusion is due to the longer time off work (recovery from ADR is usually faster than recovery from fusion), the additional costs of retrieving bone material from the hip, and fusion is associated with a longer hospital stay, which increases costs associated with spinal fusion.

 Lumbar disc replacement is more expensive than cervical disc replacement, on average.
 In some cases, the cost of lumbar disc replacement can be as much as twice the cost of cervical disc replacement.
 This cost difference is due to a number of factors, such as differences in the costs of the artificial discs themselves and the length of time each procedure takes.
 Perhaps most significantly is the difference in artificial disc replacement recovery times.
-Each inpatient day on a surgical floor can cost about $4,000, and patients tend to spend more time on the hospital after lumbar disc replacement than after cervical disc replacement surgery.
+Patients tend to spend more time on the hospital after lumbar disc replacement than after cervical disc replacement surgery.

 The cost of ADR is substantial and is a major purchase for most people.
 As such, it is wise to speak with your accountant or financial planner to determine the best way to finance ADR surgery.
 Certainly, contributing the maximum to your Health Savings Plan and/or Flexible Spending Account in the year you plan to have ADR surgery almost always makes good tax and financial sense.
 If you do not have sufficient savings to cover out-of-pocket costs, a personal loan or line of credit may be an option.
 Indeed, the spine surgeon’s office may offer a low-interest payment plan to help spread out the cost of ADR surgery over time.
 Even if the surgeon’s office does not offer this option, medical financing companies do and can be a helpful source of credit for those who qualify.